 Alabama follows Virginia which had only days earlier expanded and extended its own sales tax exemption involving the monetary metals earlier this month.

-Including Alabama, 41 U.S. states now fully or partially exempt gold and silver from the sales taxes.
+Including Alabama, 41 U.S. states now fully or partially exempt gold and silver from sales taxes.
 That leaves 9 states and the District of Columbia as the primary jurisdictions that still harshly penalize citizens seeking to protect their savings against the serial devaluation of the Federal Reserve Note.

-Jp Cortez, policy director for the Sound Money Defense League, noted that SB 13 is part of a growing nation trend.
+Jp Cortez, policy director for the Sound Money Defense League, noted that SB 13 is part of a growing national trend.
 “Tennessee and Mississippi, both states that border Alabama, have been considering the elimination of sales taxes on gold and silver.
 So are Alaska, Hawaii, and New Jersey.”